raspberrypilearning/chatbot/en/step_3.md

 --- task ---

 Click on your chatbot to test your code.
-When the chatbot ask for your name, type it into the box that appears at the bottom of the Stage, and then click on the blue mark, or press <kbd>Enter</kbd>.
+When the chatbot ask for your name, type it into the box that appears at the bottom of the Stage, and then click on the purple mark, or press <kbd>Enter</kbd>.

 ![Testing a ChatBot response](images/chatbot-ask-test1.png)